arung-northwestern/pacmof/README.rst

         data = pacmof.get_charges_single_parallel(path_to_cif, create_cif=False)

-Please refer to the docstring from help() to see the options on the output CIF file, to use a different machine learning model other than the pre-trained one.
+Please refer to the docstring from help() to see the options on the output CIF file and to use a different machine learning model other than the pre-trained one.

 - Calculations on a list of CIFs in parallel
-PACMOF can be used to run calculations on a list of CIFs in parallel, where each calculation is run in serial or parallel depending on the need.
+PACMOF can be used to run calculations on a list of CIFs in one line, where each calculation is run in serial or parallel depending on the number of atoms .

     - Compute the charges for a list of CIFs in parallel, on a single CPU or using a dask cluster.